 The lovely Yasawa Islands are entered via the turquoise waters if Buasali Bay.
-Hilltops of Sawa-i-Lau offer panoramic views, while the swimming or snorkelling in the bay is a highlight as well.
+Hilltops of the island of Yasawa offer panoramic views of Sawa-i-Lau and the surrounded landscape, while the swimming or snorkelling in the bay is a highlight as well.
 Residents offer a warm welcome in the village of Nabukeru.

 Pentecost and Ambrym, Vanuatu –